 Chasing the Trigeminal autonomic cephalalgia diagnosis

 According to the National Institute of Neurological Disorders and Stroke: Trigeminal autonomic cephalalgias are primary headaches that include cluster headache, paroxysmal hemicrania, and short-lasting unilateral neuralgiform headache attacks with conjunctival injection and tearing or cranial autonomic features.

 Let’s briefly explain all of this.

 - Paroxysmal hemicrania-type headache

-- Pain on one side of the face, around or behind the eye that can also radiate into the upper back and neck.
+- Pain on one side of the face, around or behind the eye can also radiate into the upper back and neck.

 - A clue that this headache is being generated by a problem in the neck is that patients suggest that these headaches begin when they make a certain movement of their head.